I became a single parent to my two children almost four years ago. Now, I write about lone parenting and relationship breakdown.

 All of these situations can cause you to feel very lonely inside, even when you have children to look after, and even when you spend part of the day out at work.

 Of course, that doesn't mean to say that every time you are going through a difficult patch with a partner you should pack it all in and end things.
-Some situations are repairable, and can even lead to better communication and companionship.
+Some situations are repairable, and it can even lead to better communication and companionship.
 But sometimes that is just not possible, due to incompatibility or a refusal to work through things on one or both sides.
 Sometimes, situations and partnerships naturally run their course.
 Some relationships even become emotionally destructive.
 When that is the case, going separate ways can lead to a more positive pathway in life.

 Being on Your Own Can Be Liberating